simov/purest/README.md

 ## Purest Specific Options

-Additional to the [request's options][request-options], Purest adds a few more options on its own.
+Additionally to the [request's options][request-options], Purest adds a few more options on its own.

 ### api